Common questions about VMware to Azure replication

 If I use replication groups for multi-VM consistency, can I add a new VM to an existing replication group?

-- You can't add a VM to an existing replication group after replication is initiated.
+- You can't add a VM to an existing replication group after replication has begun.

 - You can't create a replication group for existing VMs.